Start the Right Version of Microsoft Access and Your Database Every Time

 How Total Access Startup Works

-- The Startup program resides on the server and is invoked by the
+- Startup program residing on the server that is invoked by the shortcut

-- The Redistributable Launcher is given to users disconnected from
+- Redistributable Launcher to distribute to users disconnected from your network

-- The Access version to run (automatically supports runtime versions
+- The allowable versions of Microsoft Access to run

 - The range of acceptable Access versions, if any